 Though digital culture has revolutionized the world, Japan remains in many regards a physical culture: purchases are made in cash, as the idea of spending money you don’t have is frowned upon; vinyl, CD and even cassette sales are still strong; and much of the stories of subcultures and tribes that you read about are because fashion in Japan is about going out and being seen.

 With this considered, Medicom Toy’s popularity is no mystery.
-From replica dolls of cultural icons like Andy Warhol and the Sex Pistols, to reproductions of street culture characters such as Futura2000’s Pointman, KAWS’ companion and A Bathing Ape’s Baby Milo, Medicom Toy has built a name for producing physical representations of the culture we all obsess over.
+From replica dolls of cultural icons like Andy Warhol and the Sex Pistols to reproductions of street culture characters such as Futura2000’s Pointman, KAWS’ companion, and A Bathing Ape’s Baby Milo, Medicom Toy has built a name for producing physical representations of the culture we all obsess over.

-Most notable of this is the brand’s Bearbrick series, adorning a distinctive bear figurine with all manner of graphics and visual artefacts celebrating everything from the Grateful Dead to Star Wars to Daft Punk and beyond.
+Most notable of this is the brand’s Bearbrick series, adorning a distinctive bear figurine with all manner of graphics and visual artifacts celebrating everything from the Grateful Dead to Star Wars to Daft Punk and beyond.
 Perfect for any maturing streetwear fan thinking of a move into the homewares department…just check with your partner first.

 COMME des GARÇONS